Crank up that awesome driving playlist as miles of open road stretch out before you.

 Roll out of your sleeping bag and hit the road again, this time heading north.

 Along the way, stop at Gold Fork Hot Springs.
 Soak in tiered pools of steaming water overlooking mountain meadows.
+Be sure to plan just a bit ahead to book your pool time.

 Once you’ve toweled off, continue to McCall, a charming lakeside town nestled near the shores of Lake Payette.
 Stroll streets lined with cafes, boutiques and galleries.